 George Alfred Baillieux, Private, 389, Welsh Regiment.
 George was the son of Lambert Francis and Eliza Anne Baillieux, of 3, St. Mary’s Street, Haverfordwest.
 He enlisted at Haverfordwest into the 1/4th Battalion, Welsh Regiment.
 The Battalion was formed in Carmarthen in August 1914 and joined 159 Brigade, 53rd (Welsh) Division, and moved to the Mediterranean, sailing from Devonport in July 1915 and arriving at Mudros by 5 August 1915.
 From here they moved to Gallipoli, landing on 9 August, where it was plunged into a desperate assault, and spent the next few days in isolated pockets, fighting against a Turkish counter-attack.
 The Division remained here throughout the coming months, and suffered severe losses here.
 George was taken ill with typhus while on Gallipoli, and evacuated by Hospital Ship to the Military Hospital at Lemnos, where he sadly died on 29 September 1915.
 He was just 18 years old, and is buried in Portianos Military Cemetery, Lemnos, Greece.

 Robert Frederick Bishop, Private, 17141, Coldstream Guards.
-Robert was the son of John Henry and Emma Bishop, of Dew Street, Haverfordwest.
+Robert was the son of John Henry Bishop and Emma Bishop (nee Walker), of 74, Dew Street, Haverfordwest.
 He enlisted there into the 1st Battalion, Coldstream Guards, which was stationed at Aldershot at the outbreak of war, attached to the 1st (Guards) Brigade, 1st Division.
-In August 1914 the Battalion moved to France, and saw their first action at the Battle of Mons, and the retreat to the Marne, where the Germans were stopped.
-They then fought at the Aisne, and at Chivy, before being moved north to Ypres.
+In August 1914 the Battalion moved to France and saw their first action at the Battle of Mons, and the retreat to the Marne, where the Germans were stopped.
+They then fought at the Aisne, and at Chivy, before being moved North to Ypres.
 Here they fought at the First Battle of Ypres, where they again stopped the German Offensive, before wintering in Flanders.
 The following year saw them in action again at the Battle of Aubers, before moving South to Loos, where they joined the 2nd Guards Brigade, Guards Division, on 25 August 1915.
+This Division has the distinction of being formed in France in August 1915, of the various Guards units that had been with other Divisions.
 It remained on the Western Front throughout the war and saw its first major action during the Battle of Loos on 25 September 1915, remaining in the area during the coming months, where they also fought in the subsequent Action of Hohenzollern Redoubt.
-In July 1916 the Division moved to the Somme, where it fought at the Battle of Flers-Courcelette, and then at the Battle of Morval, capturing Lesboeufs Village.
+In July 1916 the Division moved to the Somme, where they fought at the Battle of Flers-Courcelette, and then at the Battle of Morval, capturing Lesboeufs Village.
 Robert was killed in action here on 29 September 1916.
-He was 26 years old, and is buried in Guard’s Cemetery, Lesboeufs, France.
+He was 26 years old, and is buried at Guard’s Cemetery, Lesboeufs, France.

 Harry Hickman Bromfield, DSO, Major, Welsh Guards.
 Harry was the son of Henry and Mary Elizabeth Bromfield, of Straford-on-Avon.
 He married Ethel Philippa Philipps in 1906, the eldest daughter of Sir Charles and Lady Philipps of Picton Castle.
 Harry had served in the South African War as Captain in the South Wales Borderers, and had gained the Distinguished Service Order in South Africa for his gallant leadership.
 He had become Chief Constable of Breconshire Constabulary prior to the war and volunteered to serve with the newly formed Welsh Guards in 1915, joining the battalion at Esher.
 The 1st Battalion, Welsh Guards was attached to 3rd Guards Brigade, Guards Division, which had been formed in France in August 1915.
 The various Guards units that had been with other Divisions were withdrawn to be brought together to create this fine formation.
 It remained on the Western Front throughout the war and saw its first major action during the Battle of Loos on 25 September, 1915, remaining in the area during the coming months, where they also fought in the subsequent Action of Hohenzollern Redoubt.
 In July, 1916 the Division moved to the Somme, and Harry joined it here, when he took command of Prince of Wales Company from Viscount Clive, who had been promoted.
 On 14 August the battalion was relieved by the 2nd Battalion Scots Guards, and went into a variety of rest-huts, ruins, and trenches round Colincamps.
 The Guards then moved back into the line, taking over from 48 Brigade a line along the outskirts of the wood at the end of Ginchy.
 The situation at the time was a mess.
 The Welsh Guards were facing the wrong way, as they did not know what had happened during the previous attack, and in the ensuing fighting, Harry was killed while leading his men gallantly on 10 September 1916, aged 47.
 He is commemorated on the Thiepval Memorial, France.